jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 year.
 Does this mean External actors are not the most prevalent?
 No, of course they are, silly.
-But since we got your attention, please read on.This year, in part because of improved breach collection processes11 and the onboarding of new data contributors documenting mandatory breach disclosures, it is finally time for Internal actors to shine.
-After all, why rely on outside help if you have the talent in\-house?We still have the External actors as the top catalyst for breaches at 65%, but we have Internal at a whopping 35%a significant increase from last years
+But since we got your attention, please read on.
+This year, in part because of improved breach collection processes11 and the onboarding of new data contributors documenting mandatory breach disclosures, it is finally time for Internal actors to shine.
+After all, why rely on outside help if you have the talent in\-house?
+We still have the External actors as the top catalyst for breaches at 65%, but we have Internal at a whopping 35%a significant increase from last years
 20% number.
 Figure 11 showcases this
-development over the last few years.However, before we call an emergency meeting and start pointing fingers at each other trying to figure out who the impostor is, its important to realize that
+development over the last few years.
+However, before we call an emergency meeting and start pointing fingers at each other trying to figure out who the impostor is, its important to realize that